sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

 # Ensuring the data was loaded successfully into the Turnkey

 Due to the dimensions of the metadata and the number of steps involved in curating and loading data, the overall process can be prone to error.
-We provide a script that allows to verify that the data was loaded successfuly into the Turnkey.
+We provide a script that allows the user to verify that the data was loaded successfuly into the Turnkey.
 Quality assurance is performed on the following levels:

-1) Count number of samples found in metadata CSV or EXCEL file against the number of samples found in API response, given a study ID
+1) Count number of repertoires found in metadata CSV file against the number of repertoires found in API response, given a study ID
-2) Ensure all samples are uniquely identified for a study in metadata file and API response
+2) Ensure all repertoires are uniquely identified for a study in metadata file and API response
 3) Ensure field names and content match in metadata and API response
 4) Compare the total number of lines found within the annotation files against the number of sequences in the API response.
 It can also compare this number against what is found within the metadata file.
-Please ensure to name this field as ir_curator_count in the metadata CSV or EXCEL file to perform this comparison.
+Please ensure to name this field as ir_curator_count in the metadata CSV file to perform this comparison.

 ## How it works

 The verify_dataload.sh script takes as input:

-* the name of a CSV or EXCEL file containing sample metadata
-* the URL associated to the Turnkey
 * the study ID uniquely identifying the study
-* the full path to a directory containing annotation files for sequences processed using either MIXCR, IMGT or IGBLAST
+* the full path to a directory containing the study data (metadata file and annotation files)
-* a field name within the metadata uniquely idenfitying each sample
+* the name of a CSV file containing sample metadata
+* the type of data being processed (either MIXCR, IMGT or AIRR)
+* the directory in which to store the output report

 And as output it generates a report covering points 1-4.

 ## Positional arguments:

 ```
-  metadata_file      The EXCEL or CSV file containing sample metadata for a
-                     study.
-  API_url_address    The URL associated to your Turnkey, or the URL associated
-                     to the API containing sample metadata.

   study_id           String value uniquely identifying study.
 Example:
                      PRJEB1234, PRJNA1234.
-  annotation_dir     Full path to directory containing annotation files for
+  study_dir          Full path to directory containing the study metadata and
-                     sequences processed using either IMGT, MIXCR and IGBLAST
+                     annotation files for sequences processed
-                     annotations.
-  unique_identifier  Choose a field name from the sample metadata spreadsheet
-                     which UNIQUELY identifies each sample.
+  metadata_file      The CSV file containing sample metadata for a
+                     study.
+  annotation_tool    The file format used to store the annotated sequence
+                     data, either vquest, mixcr, or airr.
+  output_dir         The directory in which to store the output of the data
+                     provenance report.

 optional arguments:
   -h, --help         show this help message and exit